MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-data.md

 <!-- The examples in this article use the demonstration data.-->

-## Using Quick Entry
+## <a name="QuickEntry"></a>Accelerating Data Entry Using Quick Entry

-Quick Entry is a feature designed for accelerated data entry when using the keyboard.
-You might already be familiar with using Tab to navigate from one field on a page to the next.
-A disadvantage of using Tab is that it always goes sequentially to the next field, even if the field is non-editable or seldom filled it in.
-Quick Entry lets you change this path.
+Quick Entry is a feature designed for data entry when using the keyboard.
+You might already be familiar with using Tab to navigate from one field on a page to the next editable.
+A disadvantage of using Tab is that it always goes sequentially to the next field. <!-- even if the field is non-editable or seldom filled it in.-->Quick Entry lets you change this path.
 With Quick Entry, you use the Enter key to navigate through only those fields that you are interested in, skipping non-editable fields and fields that you typically do not fill in.
 You might have already noticed this behavior on some pages.
 This is because page designers have already designated which fields to include when pressing Enter and which ones to skip.

+Quick Entry works on fields in a grid (like a card page) and in lists (rows and columns).
 Quick Entry helps you focus on the most essential fields when working without a point device, like a mouse.
 It is beneficial when performing repetitive typing tasks that require creating multiple records in sequence, such as a batch of sales orders or registering new items.

 <!--